Paying For College

 During a recent FB Live show, I discussed “Grants and Scholarships 101 for Parents of college-bound teens”.
 Although teens are applying for the scholarships, oftentimes, parents are searching and later

-Merit Aid: When you don’t Qualify for Need-based Aid
+Merit Based Aid: What to Know When You Don’t Qualify for Need-Based Aid

-The key question on the minds of so many families is “How do I pay for college?”
-January 1 was the release date for the FAFSA which is Free Application
+For many families, the big question is, “How do I pay for college?”
+January 1 marks the release date for the Free Application for Federal Student Aid (FAFSA), a crucial